 Brian has been designated by the New Jersey Supreme Court as a Certified Civil Trial Attorney.

-Brian has been named to the 2018 and 2019 Best Lawyers in America by U.S. News & World Report, marking the thirteenth time he has received this honor.
+Brian has been named to the 2020 Best Lawyers in America by U.S. News & World Report, marking the fifteenth time he has received this honor.
 He also was named a New Jersey Super Lawyer in Insurance Coverage from 2005 – 2018 and was recognized as a Bergen’s Top Lawyer for 2014 by (201) Magazine.
 In 2019, the well-respected Legal 500 recommended Rivkin Radler’s Insurance Coverage practice in the insurance: advice to insurers category.
 The Insurance Coverage Practice Group since 2016 has been included in the Chambers USA directory in the Insurance: Dispute Resolution: Insurer category.

 Hackensack, NJ 07601-7021